GGracieux/lighthouse-orchestrator/README.md

 }
 ```
 ### profile.xxxxx.json
-The profile.xxxxx.files are lighthouse configuration files.
+The profile.xxxxx.json files are lighthouse configuration files.
 The xxxxx filename part defines the profile name which you can use in jobs.json.

 You can add as many profile as you want based on [lighthouse configuration format](https://github.com/GoogleChrome/lighthouse/blob/HEAD/docs/configuration.md)

-Lightkeeper comes with two example profiles, mobile and desktop, they are identical to [lr-desktop-config.js](https://github.com/GoogleChrome/lighthouse/blob/master/lighthouse-core/config/lr-desktop-config.js) and [lr-mobile-config.js](https://github.com/GoogleChrome/lighthouse/blob/master/lighthouse-core/config/lr-mobile-config.js)
+Lightkeeper comes with two default profiles, mobile and desktop, they are identical to [lr-desktop-config.js](https://github.com/GoogleChrome/lighthouse/blob/master/lighthouse-core/config/lr-desktop-config.js) and [lr-mobile-config.js](https://github.com/GoogleChrome/lighthouse/blob/master/lighthouse-core/config/lr-mobile-config.js)

+You can add new profiles by writing profile.xxxx.json files under config-dir.
+You can overwrite default mobile and desktop files by writing profile.mobile.json and profile.desktop.json under config-dir.

 ## Output